polkadot-fellows/xcm-format/proposals/0000-rename-locking-instructions.md

 ## Alternatives

 An alternative to this change would be to keep the naming the same.
-However, this would result in a naming mismatch between XCM and Substrate, which could lead to confusion among developers and users.
+However, this would result in a naming mismatch between XCM and FRAME, which could lead to confusion among developers and users.

 ## Questions and open Discussions (optional)

-- Is `NoteThawable` the most suitable replacement for `NoteUnlockable`, or are there better alternatives?
+No open questions.